agnoster/mementropy/README.md

-# MemEntropy - a client-side XKCD 936 password generation
+# MemEntropy

-> For a password, you want memorable entropy

-Now, in JavaScript!
+A **mem**orable **entropy** generator for creating <a href="http://xkcd.com/936/">XKCD936</a>-compliant passwords in the browser

 All the code runs client-side, so your password never gets sent over the wire in plaintext.
 Good for you, good for the servers.

+Use the version of [mementropy hosted on Github Pages](http://agnoster.net/mementropy/), or download the source and run it locally!
+Will work if hosted directly from the filesystem.

 ## Corpus